-- 8. Manifolds: Exhaust manifolds: These must be within the bodywork unless otherwise provided by or available from the manufacturer in period e.g. Brooklands or Ulster. - Mechanical water pumps and electric fans are acceptable as modifications.
+- 8. Manifolds: Exhaust manifolds: These must be within the bodywork unless otherwise provided by or available from the manufacturer in period e.g. Brooklands or Ulster. - 9.
+Mechanical water pumps and electric fans: Mechanical water pumps and electric fans are acceptable as modifications.
 Electric water pumps are not acceptable in the VSCC. - 10.
 Gearbox: Vintage cars may only use a 3 speed box. - 11.
 Shock absorbers: these must be of the friction type. - 12.
 Bodywork: This must be appropriate to the period and style of the car, as must the wings.
 Bodies of uncharacteristic lightweight style or construction, or bodies on the incorrect chassis length will be classed as Special. - 13.
-Wheels & Tyres: Cars must use 18", 19", 20" or 21" wheels or 26" x 3" BE.
-Tyres must not be more than 1" different in section to the original (i.e. 4.50 x 19)
+Wheels & Tyres: Cars must use 18", 19", 20" or 21" wheels or 26" $\times$ 3" BE.
+Tyres must not be more than 1" different in section to the original (i.e. $4.50 \times 19$ )